 If you are granted a loan guarantee for your entire course of study, you will receive a loan guarantee decision for each academic year (1 August - 31 July) at a time.
 The next year's decision is sent to you in July.
 However, you will not receive a decision if Kela has repaid earlier student loans it has guaranteed for you.

-If you get a loan guarantee from Kela, you can apply for a student loan at any bank of your choice.
+If you get a student loan guarantee from Kela, you can apply for a student loan at any bank of your choice.
+Take a look at the bank’s instructions for applying for a student loan for example by visiting its website.
 The bank decides whether to give you a loan.

 Information about your loan guarantee is provided to the bank directly from Kela, so you do not have to do so yourself.
 Checking the information usually takes one business day.
 You should thus agree with the bank on the taking out of the student loan well in advance of the last possible date of taking out the loan.
 The interest payable on the loan and the repayment schedule are agreed between you and your bank.

 If you are under 18, you must present the bank with an authorisation and written consent from your parents or your legal guardian in order to apply for a loan.
 When you apply for a loan the bank will tell you how to proceed with the authorisation.

 If your studies continue, you will in July automatically receive a decision on the loan guarantee for the following academic year.
 However, you must agree the disbursement of your student loan with your bank for each academic year.